-- Reference Number: HEY-384/2022
+- Reference Number: HEY384/2025

 - Departments: Pain Medicine

-- Last Updated: 1 March 2022
+- Last Updated: 30 April 2025

 Introduction

 This leaflet has been produced to give you information about a method of pain relief known as Patient Controlled Epidural Analgesia (PCEA), which is used after major surgery.
 It describes what happens when you have an epidural, together with any side effects and complications that can occur.
+Whilst you have a PCEA your care will be reviewed daily by a member of the acute pain team (not on a weekend).
+This is to ensure you are getting the best results from your pain relief.

 What is Patient Controlled Epidural Analgesia?

-The epidural pump allows local anaesthetic to be given continuously and/or as an extra dose by pressing a button, this will depend on how the pump is programmed.
-Whilst you have a PCEA, you can still take other pain relieving drugs.
+The epidural pump allows local anaesthetic to be given continuously and/or as an extra dose by pressing a button.
+This will depend on how the pump is programmed.
+Whilst you have a PCEA, you can still take other pain-relieving drugs.

 What are the benefits?

-PCEA provides better pain relief than most other methods, particularly when you move.
-PCEA reduces the risk of complications after major surgery such as nausea/vomiting, blood clots in the leg and lung, chest infection and delayed bowel function.
+After an operation, it is important that you are able to move around and return to normal activities as soon as possible.
+PCEA usually provides better pain relief than most other methods, particularly when you move.
+This reduces the risk of complications after major surgery such as nausea/vomiting, blood clots in the leg and lung, chest infection and delayed bowel function.
+You should experience a quicker return to eating, drinking and full movement, possibly with a shorter stay in hospital compared to other methods of pain relief.

 Epidurals can be put in when you are awake, when you are sedated (drugs are given to make you feel sleepy and relaxed) or during an anaesthetic.
 These choices can be discussed further with your anesthetist.